mrmarganski/mkdoc/docs/laserengraver.md

 ---

-## 6. The "Frame" Check
+## 6. The "Perimeter" Check
 Before firing the laser, press the **[PERIMETER STEPS]** button in the software.

 > **Why?** This moves the laser head in a rectangle around your design area.
-Check to make sure the laser won't hit any clamps or go off the edge of the material.
+Check to make sure the laser won't hit machine limits or go off the edge of the material.

 ---